MkBth2025/GeoSoilMLOps/README.md

 ## Repository and archival guidance

+GTFS and GLFS should be treated as separately reproducible workflow trees within the same GeoSoilMLOps repository.
+Their generated outputs may use identical filenames because they remain isolated under their respective top-level directories.

 Generated reports, processed data, caches, virtual environments, MLflow artifacts, private/raw research datasets, and non-selected model artifacts should remain excluded through `.gitignore`.
 Commit the source code, dependency specification, sanitized YAML profiles, and—when permitted—a small non-sensitive example dataset.
-A deliberately selected public model artifact may be retained in `models/` when appropriate.
+A deliberately selected public model artifact may be retained in `GTFS/models/` and/or `GLFS/models/` when appropriate.
 For a Zenodo release, archive a tagged GitHub release and include the exact configuration files needed to reproduce the reported experiments.

 ## Pretrained/public model artifacts

-GeoSoilML may include a deliberately selected trained `.pkl` model in `models/` for demonstration or reproducibility purposes.
-Other generated model artifacts can remain excluded from version control by default.
+Each GeoSoilMLOps workflow may include a deliberately selected trained `.pkl` model in `models/` for demonstration or reproducibility purposes.
+Other generated model artifacts from both workflows can remain excluded from version control by default.

 Before publishing a serialized model, verify that the artifact does not contain raw training rows, sample identifiers, coordinates, private metadata, or other information that should not be distributed.
 The presence of a public model artifact does not imply that the original training dataset is distributed with this repository.